 This post may contain affiliate links, which means I may receive a small commission, at no additional cost to you, if you purchase through these links.
 See my full disclosure here.

-Magnesium is involved in many bodily functions, including muscle contractions, blood pressure regulation, and blood sugar control.
+Magnesium is a mineral that is involved in many bodily functions, including muscle contractions, blood pressure regulation, and blood sugar control.

 The vegan population aside — observational studies show that most Americans don’t get adequate amounts of magnesium in their diet.
 In fact, approximately half of the US population consumes less than the required magnesium.

 One study I’ve read suggests two reasons for that:

 - Today’s soil is depleted of minerals, so the crops and vegetables grown in that soil are not as mineral-rich as they used to be;

 - There’s magnesium removal through food processing, so even if you strive for a whole foods diet there’s a chance you may fall short.